wikicrafter/ProgrammingAlgorithms/README.md

 * Before using this repository you gonna have basic understanding about programming.
 Like: how to use functions, declaring variables etc.

 You should be familiar with using text editor to write and debug code.
 It doesn't matter which editor you would like to use.
-I recommend to use VSCode it's free, opensource and doing his job.
+I recommend to use VSCode it's free, opensource and doing its job.

 In this repository we gonna use  Python language.